A Time Leap Challenge for SAT Solving: The Arena: Designing the Time Leap Challenge

 Our focus on selecting a benchmark set is to consider a larger benchmark set, say of a cardinality ranging from 100 to~300.
 We are interested in a safe and stable choice of instances since benchmarks run a wide variety of experiments with preferably more than 10 solvers resulting in months of running time.
 Hence, we push to a reasonable state-of-the-art benchmark setting.
 We prefer instances that (i)~are publicly available, (ii)~contain a good selection of domains, including an industrial background, random, and combinatorial instances, and (iii) highlight differences for modern solvers.
 We summarize runtime and number of solved instances during our instance selection process in Table~\ref{tab:selection}.
 For an initial selection, we ran instances only with the solver \solver{Glucose}~\cite{glucose421}, which showed robust performance on many earlier experimental works that we carried out.

-\paragraph{Available Instances.} The first available benchmark instances \set{DIMACS-2} date back to 1992 and the 2nd \mbox{DIMACS} Challenge 1992--1993 on NP-hard problems, which also considered SAT as a problem~\cite{TrickChvatalCook93a}.
-The 241 instances are still well maintained and downloadable\footnote{See: \url{http://archive.dimacs.rutgers.edu/pub/challenge/sat/benchmarks/}}.
-Note that the 1st SAT competition already took part in 1992~\cite{BuningBuro93a}.
+\paragraph{Available Instances} The first available benchmark instances \set{DIMACS-2} date back to 1992 and the 2nd \mbox{DIMACS} Challenge 1992--1993 on NP-hard problems, which also considered SAT as a problem~\cite{TrickChvatalCook93a}.
+The 241 instances are still well maintained and downloadable~\cite{TrickEtAl92}.
+Note that the 1st SAT competition already took place in 1992~\cite{BuningBuro93a}.
 However, the instances are not publicly available.
 Over time researchers collected benchmarks such as \set{SATLIB}~\cite{Hoos00a}, which count more than 50,000 instances in total.
-The instances are still available on an old webpage by the collector.\footnote{See: \url{https://www.cs.ubc.ca/~hoos/SATLIB/benchm.html}} A subset of these instances was also used for the SAT Competition 2002.
+The instances are still available on an old webpage by the collector~\cite{Hoos00a}.
+A subset of these instances was also used for the SAT Competition 2002.
 However, those instances are not available from the SAT Competition website due to an abandoned domain.
-Instances from one of the annual SAT competitions from 2002 to 2019\footnote{The webpage~\url{http://www.satcompetition.org/} gives a broad overview on the results and details of the competitions since 2002.} follow stricter rules and detailed reports are available~\cite{JarvisaloBerreRoussel12a}.
+Instances from one of the annual SAT competitions from 2002 to 2019~\cite{sat_competition20} follow stricter rules, and detailed reports are available~\cite{JarvisaloBerreRoussel12a}.
 There are plenty of tracks, thousands of instances, and many of the more modern instances are enormous in size.
 A popular benchmark set with various instances from SAT competitions until 2013 and various fields is the benchmark set \set{set-asp-gauss}~\cite{HoosKaufmannSchaub13a}.
 The set is a composition of representative benchmarks from a variety of sources.
 It has been widely used as a robust selection for tuning solvers in the past and was obtained by classifying the practical hardness of the instances from the SAT Competition 2009 and SAT Challenge 2012 and then selecting instances by sampling with the Gaussian probability distribution~\cite{HoosKaufmannSchaub13a}.